platformsh/platformsh-docs/using-platform/003-phases-of-a-platform-website-life-cycle.rst

 For example: master-k4ywtmwigmmgc.eu.platform.sh

 .. note::
   This will **not** work for a naked domain.
-In that case, you need to use a DNS provider that supports forwarding DNS queries (aka an ALIAS record) and use the IP addresses of your Platform Master environment.
+In that case, you need to use a DNS provider that supports forwarding DNS queries (aka an ALIAS record).

 .. _ssl: